Weather-Vortex/weather-vortex-server/README.md

 Generate your `.env` file following the example in `.env.example`.
 You will be required to generate api keys for [Open Weather Api](https://openweathermap.org/home/sign_in) and for [Troposphere](https://www.troposphere.io/developer/register).

+!
+If you haven't some keys, the application will continue to run, but forecasts for missing services will not be given when requested.

 In local environment, you don't need anything to build this project, since it's all in Javascript.
-Just run
+Just run the following command in route folder to install all dependencies:

 ```sh
 npm install
 ```

-in route folder to install all dependencies.

 To build Docker image, run the following command: